index contact © 2025

 • Asking “why” will always be how I start to understand a project.

-• I am inspired by nature, patterns and designs found in the natural world.
+• I am inspired by nature, patterns, and designs found in the natural world.
 This directly influeces my creativity.

 Strengths

-• Process-oriented and creative exploration.
+• Creative exploration.

 • Craftsmanship - attention to detail and the execution of work.